PeteJames21/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 Create a function named `createInt8TypedArray` that returns a new `ArrayBuffer` with an `Int8` value at a specific position.
 It should accept three arguments: `length` (Number), `position` (Number), and `value` (Number).
 If adding the value is not possible the error `Position outside range` should be thrown.

 ## 6-set.js

 Create a function named `setFromArray` that returns a `Set` from an array.
 It accepts an argument (Array, of any kind of element).

+## 7-has_array_values.js
+Create a function named `hasValuesFromArray` that returns a boolean if all the elements in the array exist within the set.

+It accepts two arguments: a set (Set) and an array (Array).